patrick-doyle/nanameue-coding-test/README.md

 - ParameterizedTests to cover a range of checks with one test
 - Compose view tests in MVVM and VCUC architectures

+The tests are run from inside Android Studio.